pravinadar/video-upload-and-stream/ReadMe.md

 ### Running Locally (Original Configuration)

-The project can be run locally without Docker or Kubernetes by using the code referenced in the `//original comment` throughout the codebase.
+The project can be run locally without Docker or Kubernetes by using the code referenced in the `//original` throughout the codebase.
 To run the project locally:

 1. **Backend Configuration**:
-   - The backend API endpoints expect direct calls to `http://localhost:5000/api/...`
+   - The backend API endpoints expect direct calls to `http://localhost:4000/api/...`
    - Environment variables are loaded from a local `.env` file
-   - The server listens on port 5000
+   - The server listens on port 4000

 2. **Frontend Configuration**:
-   - API calls are directed to `http://localhost:5000/api/...`
+   - API calls are directed to `http://localhost:4000/api/...`
-   - The development server runs on port 3000
+   - The development server runs on port 5173
    - React's development environment provides hot-reloading

 3. **Why the Current Code Can't Run Locally Without Modifications**: